yutannihilation/savvy/book/src/extendr.md

 This can feel verbose, but it makes the data flow between R and Rust transparent and predictable.

-#### Type system

-extendr provides a general-purpose `Robj` type that can hold any R object, and you can inspect or convert it at runtime.
-This is flexible but means some type errors only surface at runtime.

-savvy uses separate types for each R vector type (e.g., `IntegerSexp`, `RealSexp`) and further distinguishes **read-only** types (for inputs from R) from **owned** types (for outputs you create).
-This separation avoids unnecessary protection and ALTREP checks, but is more verbose.

 #### API surface

 extendr has a broader API surface, covering more R constructs out of the box